F-Tahir/ObjectTracker-Hons/README.md

     - [X] Store milliseconds in the YML timestamp for more accuracy
 - [x] Make the UI layout for camera full screen
     - [x] Make the toolbars transparent (i.e. no black frame), so that the optimal resolution isn't wonky.

+### Additions for next few months - prioritise these(date TBA)

+- [ ] Improve template matching
+    - [ ] Possibly implement another object recognition method that is rotation/scale invariant
+- [ ] Fix small bugs with changing between tracking modes when initialising template
+- [ ] Fix bug where app crashes if a template is not selected but user unfreezes preview
+- [ ] Add code to clear the selected template each time automatic tracking is initialized again
+- [ ] Add code to access sensor (accelerometer and gyroscope for now) readings
+    - [ ] Append sensor data to some file (to be discussed)

 ### Changes/implementations to be made but are currently not prioritized

 - [x] Add full functionality to flash button